Please see below the answers to our frequently asked questions.

 Rob began this project after a serious car accident 4 years ago, both his hands were seriously hurt and he has had to have a number of operations on them.
 He still wears a brace support much of the time.
 It is probably fair to say that Rob’s hands hurt most of the time.
 But this also forms part of the reason for him doing the project.
 After his accident a way of dealing with the depression was to acknowledge that his injuries were minor compared to those servicemen and women who came back from wars with lost limbs or worse.
 Rob understands suffering, and this is his way of putting his own into the context of the far greater suffering of the millions of men and women who have fought and who have struggled and continue to struggle due to mental or physical injury today.

-How long has it taken Rob to make the shrouded figures?
+How long did it take Rob to make the shrouded figures?

 In 2013 Rob started creating the 19,240 shrouded figures to represent those killed on the first day of the Battle of the Somme (1 July 1916).
 12,400 of those killed on the first day are also missing on the Somme.
-He started the additional 60,000 in Nov 2016 and estimates the process to create the 72,396 will take him around 15,000 hours.
+He started the additional 60,000 between November 2016 and November 2018 and it took him around 15,000 hours.

 What are the shrouded figures made of?